MaineLearning/MaineLearning/wp-content/plugins/relevanssi/readme.txt

 * Automatic support for [WPML multi-language plugin](http://wpml.org/).
 * Automatic support for [s2member membership plugin](http://www.s2member.com/).
 * Advanced filtering to help hacking the search results the way you want.
+* Search result throttling to improve performance on large databases.
+* Disable indexing of post content and post titles with a simple filter hook.

 Relevanssi is available in two versions, regular and Premium.
 Regular Relevanssi is and will remain free to download and use.
 Relevanssi Premium comes with a cost, but will get all the new features.